nodejs/build/doc/resources.md

 individuals should be conscious of the impact of their activities and **always ask for assistance where there is uncertainty**.

-We expect that even if you are given access to Test servers, Build WG members
-should:

-1. Not operate too far beyond their competence level without assistance.
-   Humility is the key.
-Hubris gets you, and us, in trouble.
-2. Operate in a collaborative manner _as much as possible_.
-The more communication the better and team behavior is what we expect.
-3. Be sensitive to the complex web of concerns that surround our infrastructure.
-   This will take some getting used to, but know that there are often very good reasons that things may not be according to what you think is the optimal situation.
-For example: we are dealing with donated resources and we often have to perform careful balancing-acts to foster these relationships.

 ### Infra servers